angrybacon/doomsday-wiki/markdown/appendices/faq.md

 <row variant="centered">{{!FoW}}</row>

-- **Entombsday** is more of a Tin Fins variant with a main deck plan focussing on reanimating Griselbrand using either {{Shallow Grave}} or {{Goryo's Vengeance}} to then have it attack alongside Emrakul, the Eons Torn or, looping the deck to cast an infinite number of Collective Brutality's or a lethal Tendrils of Agony.
+- **Entombsday** is more of a Tin Fins variant with a main deck plan focussing on reanimating Griselbrand using either :card[Shallow Grave] or :card[Goryo's Vengeance] to then have it attack alongside Emrakul, the Eons Torn or, looping the deck to cast an infinite number of Collective Brutality's or a lethal Tendrils of Agony.
 The key point ot focus on is it runs a dedicated transformational sideboard into effectively a variant of Meandeck Doomsday.